 - lemon juice – to tenderize the chicken

 - coconut milk (optional) – gives flavour and also tenderizes the chicken.

 - spices – adjust the amount of red chilli for more or less heat, the quantity in this recipe makes it fairly spicy.
 Kashmiri red chillies are very mild with a fruity flavour.
 Curry leaves impart an astringent flavour while mustard seeds give a characteristic south Indian flavour.

 - yogurt – adds tanginess, use Greek or strained yogurt for a rich sauce, regular yogurt will make the sauce more watery.

 Cut the chicken into small pieces and coat well in the marinade.
 Cover and leave to rest for at least 1 hour (overnight will make it even tastier).

-If your kitchen is cool you can leave it to marinate on the counter for up to an hour.
-If not keep it in the fridge then take it out 30 minutes before cooking to bring to room temperature.
+If your kitchen is cool (around 15-25℃ or 59-77℉), you can leave it to marinate on the counter for up to an hour.
+If your kitchen is warmer than this, keep it in the fridge then take it out 30 minutes before cooking to bring to room temperature.

 See the food safety rules below.

 Fry the chicken in hot oil, then set aside on kitchen paper to drain.

 Tip: To check if the oil is hot enough for frying, dip a wooden spoon and if bubbles form around it, you can start frying.